Rome of the Caribbean, Paris of the Antilles

 -Hotel Saratoga Along the eastern side of the square across the Fuente de la India, facing Paseo Marti (El Prado).
 One of the top hotels in the country, beautifully restored to its former glory and luxury.

--Provincial Tribunal and buildings Aligning the east side across the Capitol, along Paseo Marti (El Prado) very beautiful colorful structure of many styles.
+-Provincial Tribunal and buildings Aligning the east side across the Capitol, along Paseo Marti (El Prado) very beautiful colourful structure of many styles.

 -Payret Cinema Just across Calle Teniente Rey after Provincial Tribunal, one of the oldest and most beautiful in Havana.